-Movies that are shot in order to resemble actual camera footage recovered from an event.
+Movies that are shot to resemble actual camera footage recovered from an event.
 They typically contain a fair bit of Stylistic Suck

-, owing to the conceit that, in-universe, they are being filmed by people who aren't professional filmmakers.
-Of course a few might incur into Fridge Logic
+, owing to the conceit that they are being filmed by people who aren't professional filmmakers.

-A large number of films using this approach tend to be horror movies; the approach lends itself nicely to low-budget filmmaking and positioning the audience right in the centre of creepy and terrifying events.
-The concept initially became a sensation
+A large number of films using this approach tend to be horror movies; the approach lends itself nicely to low-budget film-making and it positions the audience right in the center of creepy and terrifying events.
+The concept became a sensation

 after The Blair Witch Project